odilf/bachelor-thesis/utils.typ

 //
 // Setting `--input DEBUG=false` makes the TODOs disappear.
 #let todo = body => {
-  let red = oklch(60%, 30%, 30deg)
+  // panic(body) // To check if there are any TODOs left. let red = oklch(60%, 30%, 30deg)
   if DEBUG {
     set text(size: 8pt)